Lewes Bonfire Night Celebrations : The Glorious Fifth : Wednesday 5th November 2014 : Huzzah!

 See You On The Fifth : Stay Safe And Enjoy : Lest We Forget .

-In Lewes on the Fifth, there will be around 25–30 visiting bonfire societies from all over Sussex, numerous marching bands (Of which I was a drummer in one).
-The visiting bonfire societys and bands will be spread across the six Lewes Bonfire Societies having their own Bonfire Night Celebration on the 5th November 2013 in Lewes, Sussex celebrating the fall of Guy Fawkes, the failure of the Gunpowder Plot, remembering the Seventeen Martyrs that were burnt near the Lewes War Memorial, remembering the Fallen and more, in a very well choreographed festival manner!
+In Lewes on the Fifth of November, there will be around 25–30 visiting bonfire societies from all over Sussex, numerous marching bands (Of which I was a drummer in one).
+The visiting bonfire societys and bands will be spread across the six Lewes Bonfire Societies having their own Bonfire Night Celebration on the 5th November 2014 in Lewes, Sussex celebrating the fall of Guy Fawkes, the failure of the Gunpowder Plot, remembering the Seventeen Martyrs that were burnt near the Lewes War Memorial, remembering the Fallen and more, in a very well choreographed festival manner!

 There will be 30 plus processions during the bonfire night celebrations, intermingling with each other through the narrow streets of Lewes with the Bonfire Night Celebrations starting around 5.00 pm and finishing about 1am, each Bonfire Society will have their own routes, except the grand which is around 9pm which is when five of the Lewes Bonfire Societies will join up and march back through Lewes town, which can take an hour or so to pass, and then they will follow their own routes, with their own traditions, costumes, bonfire, fireworks, tableaux, and set pieces to their own fire sites.